alukach/alukach.github.io/resume/source/alukach.md

 ### Summary {#profile}

 Self-driven full-stack developer.
-Well versed open-source Unix-based systems.
+Well versed in open-source Unix-based systems.
 Excellent communication skills, fan of team building and inter-team mentorship.
 Affinity for debugging and tuning systems.
-Genuinly enthusiastic about learning, building, and shipping.
+Genuinely enthusiastic about learning, building, and shipping.

 ---